 Summertime is NOT the best time to shop for school supplies.
 A lot of school supplies go on clearance in September, when the demand begins to taper off.
 The weeks after Labor Day you will see the price of school supplies drop dramatically.
 So, it is best to hold off on buying all the school supplies at once before school starts.

-Shopping after Labor Day is a good practice for clothes and shoes, too.
+Shopping after Labor Day is also a good practice for clothes and shoes.
 Retailers typically slash prices in September and October.
 A nice compromise is to buy one new outfit for the first day of school and/or set a limit (and budget) on the number of new clothes each child gets each year.
-Of course, this is greatly influenced by growth spurts.
+(Of course, this is greatly influenced by growth spurts.)

-Tip: Don’t overlook second-hand clothing stores—you will have more success if you start this habit early and practice what you preach by shopping for yourself at thrift stores.
-Honestly, as the small kid on the block, I wore hand-me-downs until I got a job and could buy my own clothes.
-I don’t remember feeling under-privileged.
+Don’t overlook second-hand clothing stores—you will have more success if you start this habit early and practice what you preach by shopping for yourself at thrift stores.
+Honestly, as the small kid on the block, I wore hand-me-downs until I got a fulltime job after finishing school and could buy my own clothes.
+I don’t remember feeling under-privileged as a kid.
 It’s just what we did.

 Before you head to the store, “shop” your home.
 Look for “forgotten” supplies around the house.
 Check drawers, closets, backpacks, purses, and boxes—anywhere office or school supplies might be lurking.